Language-Research-Technology/ldaca-website/content/news/events/index.md

         <b>Jefferson Transcript Search Tool</b>
     </summary>
     <p>The Search Tool project uses programming to explore how to easily search and manipulate transcripts without the need to 'clean' the transcript.
 A browser-based tool has been developed, designed to be used by researchers unfamiliar with programming. (<a href="WorkshopAnsell.pdf">flier</a>)</p>
     <p>The workshop was presented by Evelyn Ansell and is an outcome of her Career Development placement with Australia's Academic and Research Network <a href="https://www.aarnet.edu.au/" target="_blank">AARNET</a>.
-The {{< glossary_link display="Jupyter Notebook" id="jupyter-notebook">}} tool and this workshop have been developed during that placement.</p>
+The <GlossaryLink display="Jupyter Notebook" id="jupyter-notebook" /> tool and this workshop have been developed during that placement.</p>
     <p><b>When</b>: Friday March 17 2023</p>
     <p><b>Length</b>: 90 minutes</p>
     <p><b>Facilitators</b>: Evelyn Ansell</p>